cs27x/team4/asgn1/assignment_spec/spec.md

 5. (30pts) - As a tourist, I want to be able to click on a historical marker and see the description,
-	location (lat/long), and address of that historical marker so I can see the interesting historical information related to that marker and its relative location on the map of Nashville.
+	location (lat/long), and address of that historical marker so I can see the interesting historical information related to that marker and its relative location on the map of Nashville - Evaluation process:
-	Evaluation process:
 	- Anywhere in the app where there is a list of historical markers (user marker queue, list) the user should be able to click on a specific marker and it will open a page where generic information about